+External decorations Visually inspected.
+Conservatories / porches There is no conservatory/porch.
+Communal areas There are no communal areas pertaining to the property.
+Garages and permanent outbuildings There is no garage nor any permanent outbuildings of significance.
 Outside areas and boundaries Visually inspected.
-There are garden grounds to the front, sides and rear of the property, which are enclosed in large brick walls and a stone retaining wall to the rear.
-The garden is sloping and stepped with a number of retaining walls.
-Our inspection of the retaining stone wall was restricted by the presence of vegetation.
+There is a pedestrian gated access from Galvelmore Street and an access path at the side of the property.
+There is an area of garden ground to the rear which is mainly enclosed with timber fencing and has areas of hardstanding and timber decking.
+There is a gated access from the neighbouring bank car park although it is understood the subjects do not currently have any vehicular access rights and this is reflected in the reported valuation.
 Ceilings Visually inspected from floor level.
-Plasterboard.
+Consistent mainly with lath and plaster construction.
 Internal walls Visually inspected from floor level.
 Using a moisture meter, walls were randomly tested for dampness where considered appropriate.
-The internal walls are a mixture of plaster on the hard and strapped and lined with plasterboard.
+Mainly lath and plaster construction.
 Floors including sub floors Surfaces of exposed floors were visually inspected.
 No carpets or floor coverings were lifted.
 Sub-floor areas were inspected only to the extent visible from a readily accessible and unfixed hatch by way of an inverted "head and shoulders" inspection at the access point.
 Physical access to the sub floor area may be taken if the Surveyor deems it is safe and reasonable to do so, and subject to a minimum clearance of 1m between the underside of floor joists and the solum as determined from the access hatch.
-The floors are of suspended timber construction.
-The presence of fitted floor coverings restricted our inspection and no access to the sub-floor areas was possible.
-Internal joinery and kitchen fittings Built-in cupboards were looked into but no stored items were moved.
-Kitchen units were visually inspected excluding appliances.
-There is a modern fitted kitchen with wall and floor mounted cabinets.
-The internal doors are a mixture of timber flush panel doors and timber part glazed doors with timber skirtings and surrounds.
-There is a timber and carpeted staircase which serves the first floor.
-Chimney breasts and fireplaces Not applicable.
+Flooring is mainly of suspended timber construction.
+Fitted floor coverings are present throughout restricting the inspection and no access was obtained to inspect any sub floor area.